-By following the simple steps, you too can easily draw a beautiful Samurai.
+By following the simple steps, you too can easily draw a perfect Samurai.

 The samurai were warriors in Japan, from the twelfth to nineteenth centuries.
 Samurai were trained in strategy and martial arts, and they lived by a strict code of honor.